 1. Working with external teams & subcontractors

-Your customer-facing team logs issues in one system and external subcontractors do the same in another system.
-These subcontractors play an important role in resolving these issues and you need to collaborate regularly.
+Your customer-facing team logs issues in one system, and external subcontractors do the same in another system.
+These subcontractors play an important role in resolving these issues, and you need to collaborate regularly.

-How can your team deal with multiple issues efficiently when some of the issue information is maintained into 3rd party systems?
+How can your team deal with multiple issues efficiently when some issue information is maintained into 3rd party systems?
 There is the risk that you miss details, get confused by different reference numbers, and need to manually interact to resolve every issue.

 Opening up your own issue tracker to collaborate creates additional problems, like having to configure privacy configuration and workflows.

-The above is an example of a Jira to Jira integration in action.
+The above is an example of a Jira-to-Jira integration in action.

-The solution is to synchronize all relevant issue data from your subcontractors into your own environment, giving you a complete view of progress status without affecting your own workflow and environment.
+The solution is to synchronize all relevant issue data from your subcontractors into your own environment, giving you a complete view of the progress status without affecting your own workflow and environment.
 And keeping your confidential data secure.

 2. Local Collaboration in the same issue tracker

 You have multiple teams working in one single issue tracker across multiple projects.
-For example, a customer facing team making tickets and an issue-resolution / development team resolving issues.
+For example, a customer-facing team making tickets and an issue-resolution / development team resolving issues.